 Successfully completing a sterile processing program puts you at a better advantage.
 Employers may be more inclined to hire someone that will require less training.

 Take a different position

 If you are finding it hard to get in, or jobs are scarce, it might be a clever idea to take another position in the hospital.
 When a sterile processing position comes available, you will have the ability to transfer internally.
-Since you already work for the hospital your odds of getting the job will be increased.
+Because you already work for the hospital your odds of being selected will be increased.

 Brush up on your interviewing skills